My Best Tips for Organizing and Saving Space in an RV Kitchen

 This rotating adhesive hanger can be stuck to your backsplash (it bends) or under a cabinet for hanging utensils in your RV kitchen.

-Wine Glasses Hung Under Cabinets Over Dining Area
+Idea #11: Hang Wine Glasses Over Dining Area

 Wine glasses hung from bottom of RV kitchen cabinet

-Paper Plate Dispenser Attached to Bottom of a Kitchen Cabinet
+Idea #12: Attach a Paper Plate Dispenser to the Bottom of a Kitchen Cabinet

 For RV owners who prefer to use paper plates, one of these paper plate dispensers mounted to the bottom of a cabinet could come in really handy.